-All parents and guardians are responsible for the contents of their camper's luggage, and will be asked to confirm that they reviewed the contents of their camper's belongings for safety concerns, illegal substances, and contraband at camper drop off.
+At Camp Kita, the safety and well-being of our campers are our top priorities.
+Therefore, we require all parents and guardians to review and confirm the contents of their camper's luggage for safety concerns, illegal substances, and contraband before drop-off.